onthebusiness/harelang.org/content/blog/Announcing-Hare.md

 The largest to-do item for the standard library is the completion of our cryptography implementation.
 Our target is to support TLS 1.2 and TLS 1.3.

+You can see more details about our future plans on the [roadmap].

+[roadmap]: /roadmap

 ## We need your help

 We need your help!
 We are looking for volunteers to work specifically on the